emiltj/cds-language-exam/assignment_7/README.md

 <p align="center"><em>Example 1 - formatted</em></a>

 > [...]
 "The sun soon wanted to drink.
-The door was a poor pity, and he got up into the room and wanted to have", said the king.
+The door was a poor pity and he got up into the room and wanted to have", said the king.
 > As he came towards it and sat down on her head and did not fly about, the wolf knocked into the water and kill her. [...]